AliceO2Group/QualityControl/doc/QuickStart.md

 ![alt text](images/readout-schema.png)

 This workflow is a bit different from the basic one.
 The _Readout_ is not a device and thus we have to have a _proxy_ to get data from it.
-This is the extra box going to the dispatcher, which then injects data to the task.
+This is the extra box going to the _Dispatcher_, which then injects data to the task.
 This is handled in the _Readout_ if you enable the corresponding configuration flag.

 TODO make the qc task use the daq code